 To submit a presentation, please register a description of the talk (about 2 pages long) at https://ocaml2021.hotcrp.com/ providing a clear statement of what will be provided by the presentation: the problems that are addressed, the solutions or methods that are proposed.

 LaTeX-produced PDFs are a common and welcome submission format.
 For accessibility purposes, we ask PDF submitters to also provide the sources of their submission in a textual format, such as .tex sources.
 Reviewers may read either the submitted PDF or the text version.

 A pre-recorded versions of accepted presentation shall be provided before August, 13th.
 Volunteers will provide technical assistance to authors as well as provide necessary feedback and ensure that all videos match our quality standards.

-- Thursday 20th May (any time zone): Abstract submission deadline
+- Thursday 27th May (any time zone): Abstract submission deadline (extended)

 - Friday 18th July: Author notification

 The ML family workshop, held on the previous day, deals with general issues of the ML-style programming and type systems, focuses on more research-oriented work that is less specific to a language in particular.
 There is an overlap between the two workshops, and we have occasionally transferred presentations from one to the other in the past.
 Authors who feel their submission fits both workshops are encouraged to mention it at submission time and/or contact the Program Chairs.